plamber/deploy-spx-github-action/README.md

 # Deploy SPFx WebPart using GitHub actions and Microsoft 365 CLI

-This repository shows how you can deploy an SPFx WebPart to a SharPoint Online site collection using GitHub actions and the [Microsoft 365 CLI](https://pnp.github.io/cli-microsoft365/).
+This repository shows how to deploy a SPFx WebPart to a SharePoint Online site collection using GitHub actions and the [Microsoft 365 CLI](https://pnp.github.io/cli-microsoft365/).
+In this example I wanted to cover the scenario where the solution is deployed on a dedicated [site collection app catalog](https://docs.microsoft.com/en-us/sharepoint/dev/general-development/site-collection-app-catalog).

 ## STEP 1 - Prepare the SharePoint project
 First of all I had to prepare my enviornment and create a simple SPFx WebPart. to do this I performed following activities.